Fall Internships in DC | Wolf Trap

 Wolf Trap Internship;

-You must complete the entire online application to be considered for an internship.
+You must complete the entire online application within three days to be considered for an internship.

 • Cover letter with brief personal statement and outline of career goals.